-Course Code ME308
+Course Code ME310

 Course Title Heat Transfer Lab

 Type of Course PC

 LTP 0 0 2

 Credits 1

 Course Prerequisites Applied Thermodynamics and Fluid Mechanics.

-Course Objectives (CO) This Lab gives insight to study of conduction, convection and radiation processes and their applications along with insight on the coefficient of heat transfer associated with it and knowledge of flow of heat in fins.
+Course Objectives (CO) This Lab gives insight to study of conduction, converse objectives (CO) This Lab gives insight to study of conduction, converse addition processes and their applications along with insign coefficient of heat transfer associated with it and knowledge of heat in fins.

 Course Outcomes The students will able to: 1)Estimate heat transfer coefficient in forced convection.
-2)Estimate the effective thermal resistance in composite slabs and efficiency in pin 3)Measure heat transfer coefficient in free convection and correlate with theoretical values
+2)Estimate the effective thermal resistance in composite s efficiency in pin 3)Measure heat transfer coefficient in free convection correlate with theoretical values